COG-UK/docs/gisaid.md

 ## How do I opt-in?

 You can opt-in via your [Institute profile on Majora](https://majora.covid19.climb.ac.uk/forms/institute/).
-One only user per site needs to provide this information and it is does not need to be the same person who provides the metadata or uploads the sequences.
+One only user per site needs to provide this information and it does not need to be the same person who provides the metadata or uploads the sequences.
 You will need to provide:

 * your e-mail address (we will pass this on to GISAID curators to contact you about your entries)